03 January 2021 (Edited and updated 4 December November 2024)

 A mutual defense treaty between Russia and the republics was signed.

-The republics asked the armed forces of Ukraine to leave their territory.
+The republics asked (in writing) the armed forces of Ukraine to leave their territory.
 They didn't.

 Ukraine intensified shelling the now independent republics as a prelude to invasion.